fictive-kin/openrecipes/README.md

 1. `pip`
 1. `virtualenv`

-You will probably already have the first two.
+You will probably already have the first two, although you may need to install Python headers on Linux with something like `apt-get install python-dev`.

 If you don't have `pip`, follow [the installation instructions in the pip docs](http://www.pip-installer.org/en/latest/installing.html).
 Then you can [install `virtualenv` using pip](http://www.virtualenv.org/en/latest/#installation).

 Once you have `pip` and `virtualenv`, you can clone our repo and install requirements with the following steps: